-Since Chris and Jenny’s return to Elms Farm in 2003, after the untimely passing of Chris’s father, they have continued the long standing conservation attitude instilled by the Brown family.
-They have planted, in excess of 40,000 trees, reinstated over a mile of hedging previously lost to intensive farming and concentrated on habitat management to benefit the existing wildlife population and encourage new species.
+Since Chris and Jenny’s return to Elms Farm in 2003 they have continued to implement the long standing conservation standards started by the Brown family back in the 1950s.
+They have planted more than 40,000 trees, reinstated over a mile of hedging that was previously lost to intensive farming & also worked on habitat management that benefits the existing wildlife population and encourages new species.

-It is key that all the activities here at Elms Farm have a strong interrelationship with each other, the local community and its surroundings.
-In addition to the above the farm installed a bio mass log boiler in 2012, which now provides heat and hot water to the farm.
+It is key that all the activities here at Elms Farm complement each other so that their cumulative effect of the farm on the local community and its surroundings is highly beneficial for as many people as possible.
+In 2012 the farm also installed a bio mass log boiler that now provides all the heat and hot water for the farm.

-Our hedgerow management plan has ensured the survival of our hedgerow species by employing traditional methods of maintenance, such as cutting and laying.
-Please see our events page for hedge laying courses we will be running this autumn.
+Elms Farm's hedgerow management plan has ensured the survival of many hedgerow species by employing traditional methods of maintenance such as cutting and laying.
+Please visit our events page for dates of the hedge laying courses we will be running this autumn.